A Majestic Christmas

 About that breakup, Connor sees Nell isn't happy tearing down old buildings and suggests she should do her own thing.
 Nell does just that, tells her boss she's leaving as soon as the Majestic gig is complete.
 Connor hears this and gets super pissy, thinking Nell has abandoned him.
 Nell amps up the pissiness by letting Connor know that A) she's seeing the project through and B) it was your freaking idea anyway!
 Then she stomps out and goes into her bedroom and cries while her mom brings her cookies and cocoa.
 We call that right there 'terrible communication', but this is what happens when you're generally given around two weeks to fall in love with someone.

 Is 'A Majestic Christmas' any good?
 Of course it's not!
 It's formulaic and predictable, some of the dialog is stilted and forced and often hard to listen to, and there was a huge chunk of Connor's story which felt woefully under developed, but then those things are almost a given to the genre and as you know we don't judge these movies on those things, we judge them on things that important to said genre.
 For instance, Jerika Hinton and Christian Vincent look great together.
 That's what's important.
 Is the narrative Chrismassy?
 You better believe it, pure Christmas, and not some rando story that happened to be taking place around Christmas.
 There is snow all over the place.
 I think it even snowed in peoples houses.
 There was a Snowman building contest followed by a snowball fight, as well as a house decorating contest, as well as a Christmas Tree decorating scene and Nell's mom existed only to bake.
 That's what's important.
 The Christmas songs and the Christmas score was oppressive, there were Christmas Carols to sing on numerous occasions, there was a big play that was in danger but had to go on, and ended with mistletoe.
 Though trust me when I tell you, Nell and Connor didn't need the presence of a poison weed hanging over their heads to make out.
 Connor and Nell even danced in the middle main street, Fred and Ginger style.
 And after watching Christian Vincent do this, somebody over here is obviously a trained dancer.
-I'm a firm believer in exploiting your talents of your talent.
+I'm a firm believer in exploiting the talents of your talent.
 If the man can dance, let him dance!
 Like in that Princess Switch movie with Vanessa Hudgins...
 Uh... she can sing.
 Let the girl sing!
 Also, this movie has Kevin Hanchard in it.
-A man who is been in two of the most groundbreaking TV series in recent history in Orphan Black and The Expanse.
-Who has spent the majority of 2018 playing fathers to Holiday Movie heroines.
+A man who has been in two of the most groundbreaking TV series in recent history in Orphan Black and The Expanse.
+But who has spent the majority of 2018 playing fathers to Holiday Movie heroines.
 Brother gotta eat, I get it.

 This is a Hallmark movie that did not leave much to chance.
 It has all the required elements, and even a few extra Christmassy elements to push it over that rarefied five vomit summit.
 It was missing orphan kids... kind of a stickler for orphan kids... but at least we got a toy donation scene for orphan kids.
 A Majestic Christmas might not be a good movie, but it's almost a picture perfect Hallmark movie.